 Kickboxer dies during competition, organisers booked for negligence

-There was no emergency medical care at the venue, no paramedics, no oxygen facility, stretcher or ambulance available, the deceased’s father said in his complaint
+There was no emergency medical care at the ‘K1 Kickboxing championship’ venue, no paramedics, no oxygen facility, stretcher or ambulance available, the deceased’s father said in his complaint

-The Jnanabharati police have registered a case of death due to negligence against the organisers and coach of a kickboxing competition after a 23-year-old kickboxer died during a match held at the campus on Sunday.
+The Jnanabharati police have registered a case of death due to negligence against the organisers and coach of a kickboxing competition after a 23-year-old kickboxer died during a match of ‘K1 Kickboxing championship’ held at the campus on Sunday.

 On Sunday, around 6 p.m., Mr. Suresh received a phone call that Nikhil had been shifted to the hospital after he was injured during the competition.
 Nikhil was first taken to GM Hospital in Nagarabhavi, and later shifted to Manipal Hospital in Yeshwanthpur, where he succumbed to his injuries.